VishalNadig/database_automation/README.md

 # database_automation
-Python code with sqlalchemy for automating querying the database.
+Python code with sqlalchemy for querying the database.
+In addition, it can download large datasets from Kaggle and ingest it into a MySQL database.

 # DOCUMENTATION